 - The image shown on the TV is the resolution of your computer screen scaled to your TV screen's resolution.

-- The Aspect ratio of TVs is usually 16:9, some computers use 16:10 which will be fitted.
+- The aspect ratio of TVs is usually 16:9, but some computers use 16:10, which will be fitted into the screen.
+This will result with black bars shown on the side of the stream.

 Then follow these steps:

-A setting called “Black levels” in advanced settings can be useful for getting the light gray tones to look good.
+A setting called “Black levels” in advanced settings can be useful for getting the light grey tones to look good.

 Disabling 100 Hz and other image processing settings will remove latency caused by the TV.
 This will make it feel more responsive.
 The downside will be that, when playing video, it can look less fluent because the TV doesn't process extra frames.